MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab08_Set_up_Cash_Management.md

 1. Create a bank account posting group.

-    1. Select the search for page icon in the top-right corner of the page, enter **Bank Accounts Posting Group**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Bank Accounts Posting Group` and then choose the related link.

     2. In the **Bank Accounts Posting Groups** page, select **+ New**.

-    3. In the **Code** field, enter **EUROP**.
+    3. In the **Code** field, enter `EUROP`.

     4. In the **G/L Account No.** field, enter **10250**.

 Note – If you do not find the G/L Account No. – Please proceed with creating a new.

-1. Assign the bank account posting group.
+2. Assign the bank account posting group.

-    1. Select the search for page icon in the top-right corner of the page, enter **Bank Accounts**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Bank Accounts` and then choose the related link.

     2. In the **Bank Accounts** page, open the bank account card for the **European bank**.

     3. On the **Posting** FastTab, in the **Bank Acc.
-Posting Group** field, enter the new bank account posting group **EUROP**.
+Posting Group** field, select the new bank account posting group **EUROP**.